ri0e/Particle-Simulator/README.md

 # Particle Simulation

-A customizable 2D particle simulation built with JavaScript and HTML Canvas.
+A customizable 2D particle simulation built with vanillava JavaScript and HTML Canvas.
 Particles interact with each other and respond to user input, supporting features like collision detection and response and mouse interaction.

 ## Features